-Lisa Vanderpump Apologizes For Making ‘Transphobic’ Comment About Erika Girardi On ‘RHOBH,’ Read Her Statement
+Lisa Vanderpump Apologizes For Making ‘Transphobic’ Comment About Erika Girardi On ‘RHOBH’

 While Vanderpump has long been a fixture of The Real Housewives of Beverly Hills, many of the series’ viewers are concerned that she may not be returning for the show’s upcoming 10th season due to the fact that she’s been estranged from her co-stars since sometime last year.

-There has also been speculation swirling that Vanderpump will skip the upcoming Season 9 reunion, which is set to film sometime in the coming weeks.
+There has also been speculation swirling that Vanderpump will skip the upcoming Season 9 reunion, which is set to film some time in the coming weeks.
 That said, nothing has been confirmed when it comes to the upcoming taping.

 To see more of Vanderpump and her co-stars, tune into new episodes of The Real Housewives of Beverly Hills Season 9 on Tuesday nights at 9 p.m. on Bravo TV.